.300 Win Mag Rifle on the range

 Recoil .300 Win Mag vs .300 WSM

-Because propellant loads used by the manufacturer are not available, we went conservative with the loads using Nosler load data and kept the charge the same for each round within a cartridge.
+Due to the unavailability of specific propellant load data from the manufacturer, we used conservative estimates based on Nosler load data and kept the charge consistent for each round within a cartridge.

 We should also note that we used the same gun weight for all ten rounds.
 In reality, most rifles chambered for the .300 WSM are often a little lighter with them having a short action.
 And by lighter, it’s usually around half a pound to a pound difference in weight.
-Lighter rifles often mean a little extra recoil energy that is generated so the numbers might be a little higher for the .300 WSM rounds.
+Lighter rifles generally produce a bit more recoil energy, so the actual recoil for .300 WSM rounds might be somewhat higher than our calculations suggest.

 Below we have listed the average recoil energy from all forty rounds we have compiled.